 For the purposes of TDIU, a veteran’s rating cannot be reduced unless they have been able to maintain substantially gainful employment for “a period of 12 consecutive months” unless the employment is in a protected work environment.

-The federal poverty threshold is published every year by the U.S. Department of Commerce, Bureau of the Census.
-These thresholds are published every year.
-For 2020, the amount for one person is $12,760 (slightly higher for Alaska and Hawaii), and higher for families with dependents.
-If you don’t know what your (or your spouse’s) annual income is, an Earnings Report can be requested from the Social Security Administration.
+The U.S. Department of Commerce, Bureau of the Census publishes the federal poverty threshold annually.
+For 2020, the amount for one person is $12,760 (slightly higher for Alaska and Hawaii) and higher for families with dependents.
+If you don’t know your (or your spouse’s) annual income, an Earnings Report can be requested from the Social Security Administration.
 Income under this level is considered “marginal employment” and should not result in a change of a TDIU rating.

-Marginal employment may also be held to exist when earned annual income exceeds the poverty threshold, but the employment is in a protected environment, such as a family business or sheltered workshop, that makes work accommodations for the veteran that would not otherwise be available.
+Marginal employment may also exist when earned annual income exceeds the poverty threshold.
+Still, the employment is in a protected environment, such as a family business or sheltered workshop, that makes work accommodations for the veteran that would not otherwise be available.

 How Does the VA Decide To Reduce TDIU Benefits?

 The VA’s process for ongoing evaluation of TDIU rating changed as of February 2019.

 Under the old process, a veteran receiving TDIU had to submit an Employment Questionnaire (Form 21-4140) every year.
 The form inquired whether the veteran was working and, if so, where, when, and how much income was being earned.
 Failure to provide these yearly updates within the designated timeframe would cause the cancellation of TDIU.